ilanschnell/bitarray/examples/represent.md

     >>> b = deserialize(x)
     >>> assert a == b and a.endian() == b.endian()

-This is the recommended (and fasted) way to (de)serialize bitarray objects into bytes objects.
+This is the recommended and fasted way to (de)serialize bitarray objects to bytes objects (and vice versa).
 The exact format of this representation is guaranteed to not change in future releases.

 Hexadecimal representation